Jabbawockeez's Vegas hip-hop dance show kicks up the tech

 There's no 1.5 million-gallon tank as with Cirque du Soleil's show, no trapeze artists flying through the air.
 The stage, one of many show sites inside the MGM Grand in Las Vegas, measures only a little bigger than my 300-square-foot hotel room.
 Morgan Gould, the company manager, has an elegant word for it -- he calls the limited space "intimate."

-After winning the America's Best Dance Crew competition on MTV in 2008, Jabbawockeez took its show to Las Vegas, complete with trademark masks and innovative hip-hop choreography.
-Special effects may be a thing for live shows like Broadway's "Aladdin" and a Beyonce concert may bring holographic effects, but dance shows are typically low-tech, with the focus on the moves themselves.
+Technology has helped transform that restricted spacing into a point of distinction.
+While special effects may be a thing for live shows like Broadway's "Aladdin" and a Beyonce concert may bring holographic effects, dance shows are typically low-tech, with the focus on the moves themselves.

 I'm in Vegas for CES, the annual celebration of the latest in electronics gear and high-tech wishful thinking.
 This year's show has brought us, among other things, Razer's concept for a laptop that a phone can snap into, the integration of Alexa into the bathroom so you can talk to your shower and toilet, and lots and lots of robots, including a humanoid named Sophia that's just learned to walk, and even dance a bit.

 So sure, let's see how real dancers break the mold and embrace technology.
-I stopped by the Jabbawockeez rehearsal one evening to see how they do it.
+I stop by the Jabbawockeez rehearsal one evening to see how they do it.

 As I walk in, the entire wall that the audience faces, from the sides of the venue to the stage, had a massive projection on it, with dimensions for each segment, like you'd see when you're setting your desktop resolution.
 That's the group's 3D mapping tool, which lets the producers plan out where videos should go and how the dancers can align with the projections.